WitchOfFrost/codename-updates/README.md

 # Codename: Updates
-Temporary Codename for an update Discord Bot.
+Temporary Codename for an update Discord Worker.